 The inverter can provide a higher than normal instantaneous power (< 1 second) limited to the surge power rating of the inverter.
 Also, the inverter can provide continuous power limited to the continuous power rating of the inverter.
 If there is an overload beyond these specified limits, the AC output of the unit will be shut down permanently.
-RED LED marked "overload" will turn ON, the GREEN indication on the GFCI will be OFF and buzzer alarm will sound.
-The GREEN "Power ON" LED (2) will continue to be lighted.
+Status LED (2) will turn ORANGE and buzzer alarm will sound.
 The unit will be latched in this shutdown condition and will require manual reset.
 To reset, switch OFF the power ON/OFF switch, wait for 3 minutes and then switch ON again.
 Before switching ON again, remove the cause of the shutdown.